 The two great bull markets were 1971-1980 (gold up 2,200%) and 1999-2011 (gold up 760%).
 In between these bull markets were the two bear markets (1981-1998 and 2011-2015), but the long-term trend is undeniable.
 Since 1971, gold is up 5,000% even after the bear market setbacks.

 Now the third great bull market is underway.
 It began on December 16, 2015 when gold bottomed at $1,050 per ounce at the end of the 2011-2015 bear market.
-Since then, gold is up over 65%.
+Since then, gold has nearly doubled.
 That’s a nice gain, but it’s small change compared to 2,200% and 760% gains in the last two bull markets.

 When it comes to capital and commodity markets, nothing moves in a straight line, especially gold.

 But this pattern suggests the biggest gains in gold prices are yet to come.
 And right now, my models are telling me that gold is poised for historic gains as the third great bull market gains steam.

 Right now gold’s trading at over $1,900.
 What could push it firmly over $3,000 per ounce in the short run and $10,000-$14,000 in the long run?
 There are three main drivers:

 The first is a loss of confidence in the U.S. dollar in response to massive money printing to bail out investors in the pandemic.
 If central banks have to use gold as a reference point to restore confidence, the price will have to be $10,000 per ounce or higher.
 Any lower price would force central banks to reduce their money supplies to maintain parity, which would be highly deflationary.

 The second driver is a simple continuation of the bull market.
 Using the prior two bull markets as reference points, a simple average of those gains during those durations would put gold at $14,000 per ounce or higher by 2026, as I mentioned earlier.